-Search the current Undergrad Guide
+Search the guide

 Once you have been accepted for admission to Berkeley Engineering, you should learn the requirements you will need to fulfill to earn your bachelor’s degree.
 These requirements are prescribed by four sources:

 - The University of California

 - The Berkeley campus

 You’ll want to be familiar with all of these requirements to help you plan your course of study.

 The College of Engineering Undergraduate Guide explains college requirements in detail and offers a planned course of study for each engineering major.
 The Berkeley Academic Guide is your campuswide guide to information on requirements; courses and curricula; academic policies and more.
 You can use your degree worksheet to track your progress toward graduation.
 The Humanities and Social Sciences requirement is explained in detail in the Undergraduate Guide.